 Sustainability Course Development Fellowship (Vice Provost for Faculty and Academic Affairs Office of Sustainability)

 This award program supports faculty members' efforts to enhance teaching of topics related to sustainability and environmental literacy at the IU Bloomington campus.
 It will support innovative approaches to instruction of complex, interdisciplinary topics at both undergraduate and graduate levels.
 Service-learning courses and those that involve application of principles of sustainability to the IU Bloomington campus are of particular interest.
-Deadline: Annually on March 1.
+Deadline: February 19.

-Annual Intensive Writing Essay Prizes (Campus Writing Program)
+Annual Intensive Writing Essay Prizes (CITL Campus Writing Program)

 The Intensive Writing Essay Prizes, sponsored jointly by the Campus Writing Program and the College of Arts and Sciences, have been established to recognize the work and excellence of students writing for IU Bloomington courses that fulfill the College's Intensive Writing requirement.
 The prizes also recognize the teaching efforts made by faculty to encourage and develop good student writing.
 Those faculty whose students receive Intensive Writing Essay Prizes will be recognized alongside their students.
-Deadline: March 7, 2014.
+Deadline: TBD, typically the first week of March.

-CITL staff members are available to discuss ideas or plans for these or any other teaching-related grant application you may be submitting.
+CITL consultants are available to discuss ideas or plans for these or any other teaching-related grant application you may be submitting.
 Contact us to set up an appointment.